-Section 04 Consultation Consultation No formal consultation has been carried out.
-When the need for in-property PPM is identified (e.g. replacing pipework) then an appointment will be made with the residents and a full assessment of the issue will be undertaken.
-A letter will be sent to the residents informing them of what works are to be undertaken and why and they will be provided with a direct contact into the team so they can discuss any issues they are having.
+Section 04 Consultation F

+Consultation No formal consultation has been carried out.
+When the need for repairs is identified then an appointment will be made with the residents and a full assessment of the issue will be undertaken by LBHF Surveyors and Cablesheer supervisors.
 The contracts will stipulate high standards of resident communication throughout the works process.

-Analysis of NA consultation outcomes
+Analysis of consultation outcomes NA